Splashsky/system-compatibility-guide/README.md

 The only listed RF to RF Flex translator is the RE524X.
 It's a unit that's adaptable for all situations where you need to convert wireless signals, such as DSC's 433MHz to Honeywell's 5800-series.

 For HW to RF conversions, you have the tried-and-true Honeywell 5800C2W, which - as it's part number implies - converts up to 9 HW devices to use 5800-series signals.
 Alternatively, you have the more adaptable Ecolink WST-802, which converts up to 8 HW devices to variable wireless signals, including 5800-series and 433MHz.

+### How about the way systems communicate?

+Before the modern age, in a time long gone, most all systems used a landline - much like old home phones - to communicate with the monitoring centers.
+These were dangerous; they could be cut or destroyed or the grid could go down and eliminate your connection.
+With the rise of cellular networks, security companies figured out they could use cellular signals as a backup and even a primary means of communication.

+In addition, a lot of companies such as AT&T's Uverse and Spectrum have switched to VoIP, which tends to be incompatible with older systems.
+As such, we try to upgrade all older systems still using landlines (or sometimes not) to use cellular service.
+From Honeywell we have 6 options for GSM (AT&T's network) and one option for CDMA (Verizon's network).
+DSC only provides GSM units, but have support for Internet connections as well.

+All but the newest system still support landlines for communication.
+Almost every major system supports cellular signal.
+Only the newest systems, or systems outfitted with DSC cellular units, support Internet as an option.

+A lot of the time, we see people misidentify the cellular device's transformer for the system's transformer, so make sure you make this distinction while troubleshooting.

+### Okay, so what about BV (BroadView) systems?

+BroadView was a company acquired by ADT in 2010, and since then they've supported the old BroadView systems (typically the BV3000 or BV4000) and provided warranty on them.
+As a preference, we prefer to upgrade these directly to the SafeWatch Pro 3000 (P3K) system, select the RF configuration and include an HW to RF Flex.

+The BV4000 is compatible with cellular units and should always be upgraded to use them when you have the chance.
+Anything older than a BV4000 such as the BV1000 to the BV3000 should be upgraded to a P3K system without question.

+When upgrading these systems to wireless, **always** replace the fire and carbon detectors.